Pythonichthys

 In addition, the fossil species Pythonichthys arkansasensis Schwarzhans & Stringer, 2020 is known by otoliths from the Late Cretaceous (Maastrichtian) and Early Paleocene of Texas and Arkansas, USA.
 Its fossils are very common in formations shortly after the Cretaceous-Paleogene extinction event, suggesting that it was a disaster taxon that thrived in the wake of the extinction.
+Otolith taxa Pythonichthys claibornensis (Dante & Frizzell, 1965) and Pythonichthys texanus (Dante & Frizzell, 1965) from the Eocene of Texas are also included in the genus.